10 Lu3 履

 The 1st line

-Text: (The subject is in a state of) plain Lu (fulfillment) (素履); to go forward is of no fault (or calamity).
+The subject is in a state of plain Lu (carrying-out) (素履); to go forward is of no fault (or calamity).

 Carrying out what is intended with a plain (i.e. pragmatic) attitude signifies acting in accordance with one’s status and capability (as paraphrased in the commentary on the hexagram image), i.e. not doing what is undeserved.
 That way it can proceed without fault or calamity. 素su4 of 素履lu3 (plain Lu) is white silk, i.e. silk in its natural form (without dye).
 Acting according to etiquette should focus upon essence rather than brilliant appearance.
 The essence of etiquette is the order of a system.

-Commentary on the image: The going-forth of plain Lu (fulfilment), (which is) just for carrying out one’s will.
+Commentary on the image: The going-forward of plain Lu (carrying-out), which is just for fulfiling out one’s will.